PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-5/tracing-service/README.md

 ## Video 5.5: Adding trace information using MicroProfile OpenTracing

+Tracing the requests in a microservice architecture as the 3rd corner stone of good diagnosability to be able to see and analyse the request flow.

 ### Step 1: Add the MicroProfile OpenTracing dependency

 First, we need to add the following dependencies to the `build.gradle` file.